 Differences between the Freedom Unlimited & Ink Unlimited

-According to the cardmember agreements, it’s permissible to put business spend on a personal card (you can always do that and have your company reimburse you), but you can’t put personal spend on a business card.
+According to the cardmember agreements, it’s permissible to put business spending on a personal card (you can always do that and have your company reimburse you), but you can’t put personal spending on a business card.

-- The Ink Unlimited offers primary CDW coverage on car rentals when renting for business purposes, while the Freedom Unlimited doesn’t offer car rental coverage
+The Ink Unlimited offers primary CDW coverage (collision damage waiver coverage) on car rentals when renting for business purposes, while the Freedom Unlimited doesn’t offer car rental coverage.

 On the surface, both the Freedom Unlimited and Ink Unlimited are cash back cards, and points can be redeemed for a penny each.
 It doesn’t matter whether you want to redeem for a statement credit, travel purchase, or gift card, you’ll get a penny of value per point.